silenuz/GodotNetProjectTemplate/README.md

 This will create a project that already has the necessary launch settings for running or debugging your code in Visual Studio or Jetbrains' Rider.

-After creating the project simply open it int Godot editor and start working.
+After creating the project simply open it in the Godot editor and start working.

 If you are creating the project as a child project of a solution,then you would pass a third argument to dotnet new , setting EnabledManagedSolution to true like so: